FalconMC-Dev/FalconMC/CONTRIBUTING.md

 - Using the command line:
   - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

+#### Using branches

+##### Branch format

+We require all branches to follow a semantic naming scheme.
+Your branch can have any name while you are developing on your fork, but to submit a pull request, we require it abide by the following format:

+- **Features/Enhancements**: `feature/<short feature description>`
+- **Bug Fixes**: `bugfix/<short bug description>`

+For most changes, one of these two categories will make the most sense.
+If you find that your changes don't quite fall in line with either, feel free to prefix your branch how you see fit.

+##### Creating a branch

+- Using GitHub Desktop:
+  - The [Managing branches](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches) page is a good resource for learning branches on GitHub Desktop.

+- Using the command line:
+  - `git branch <new-branch> [base-branch]`

 #### Commiting your changes